Opt out of web analytics data collection.

 In addition to web analytics data, we may also collect other personal information you choose to give us via our website or which may be required to access a particular service.
 This includes personal information collected via online forms and learning modules, events and training registration, blog comments or when subscribing to receive newsletters.

 This privacy statement does not apply to any external websites that are linked on the OVIC website.
 We are not responsible for the privacy practices or content of external websites.
 When you visit other websites, we recommend you read the privacy statements or policies of these websites before providing personal information.

 Security of your personal information

 Under the PDP Act, we have a responsibility to protect your personal information.
-We take reasonable steps to make sure that your personal information is protected from misuse, loss, and unauthorised access, modification, or disclosure.
-Access to systems, applications, and the information that we collect is limited to authorised staff members only.
+We take reasonable steps to make sure that your personal information is protected from misuse and loss and from unauthorised access, modification or disclosure.
+Access to systems, applications and the information that we collect is limited to authorised staff members only.

 Access and Correction

 You may request access to, or correction of, documents that contain your personal information which are in our possession.
-For information on how to make a request for access or correction, please contact us via the details below.
+For information on how to make a request for access or correction, please contact us.